ABHIRAMBHUMA/Exploratory-Analysis-of-Rain-Fall-Data-in-India-for-Agriculture/README.md

 ⚙️ Installation and Setup

 To run this project locally, clone the repository and navigate to the project directory.
 Install the required Python libraries using pip, including Flask, Pandas, NumPy, Scikit-learn, Matplotlib, and Seaborn.
 Ensure that the trained model and scaler files are present inside the models folder.
 Once the dependencies are installed, run the application using the command python app.py.
-The application will start on the local development server, and you can access it through your browser at http://127.0.0.1:5000/.
+The application will start on the local development server, and you can access it through your browser.

 ▶️ How to Use